osundiranay/DataAnalysis-PythonProjects/README.md

 The second bar chart comparing two public High Schools located in Forests Hills District 28 shows the Regents Exams averaged testing scores are compariably equal in standing.
 Project 2 -
 Analysing Diabetic data
+Multiple visualizations exploring the parameters of the plotting function in Seaborn.